mtgatracker/mtgatracker/README.md

 ## Contributing

 All changes by non core-contributors must go through a code-review process.
-For non-contributors, this is accomplished by forking, making changes in the fork, and submitting PR's.
+For non core-contributors, this is accomplished by forking, making changes in the fork, and submitting PR's.

 For more information, see [contributing](https://github.com/mtgatracker/mtgatracker/blob/master/CONTRIBUTING.md)